PaymentSuite/paymentsuite/README.md

 First of all, you need to understand how your project will comunicate with all payment methods, defining just a few things, and just subscribing to some events.

-For this purpose, you have to define a new Bundle in you project, named `PaymentBridgeBundle`.
-Following [this guide](Resources/docs/installation.md).
+For this purpose, you have to define a new Bundle in you project, named `PaymentBridgeBundle` following [this guide](Resources/docs/installation.md).

 Create Payment Method